RamandeepVandal/RamandeepVandal/README.md

 👋 Hi, I'm Ramandeep Vandal!

-👨‍💻 Junior Front-End Developer
+📊 Data Analyst | 👨‍💻 Tech Enthusiast

-🎓 B.Tech. in Computer Science from Kwantlen Polytechnic University
+🎓 B.Tech in Computer Science, Kwantlen Polytechnic University

-🌱 I'm always looking to expand my skill set and learn new technologies.
-Currently, I'm learning mobile development.

-🚀 I'm passionate about creating responsive and user-friendly websites, while also considering the concepts of SEO principles.
+🔍 Currently working as a Data Analyst, where I extract insights, visualize data, and support business decisions using Python, SQL, and Power BI.

+💡 I have a background in front-end development, which helps me bring a user-focused mindset to my analytical work.

+📈 I'm passionate about data storytelling, predictive modeling, and turning raw data into meaningful insights.

+🌱 Always learning — right now I’m expanding my skills in machine learning and cloud data tools.